 When your product is in thousands of retail stores, a company doesn’t need to build its brand recognition from its online and social media messaging.
 Instead, branding materials summarize its back story and current footprint for people who are vaguely familiar but who want to know a bit more about it.

-Tervis Tumbler Company has been around more than seven decades, and has released so many official licensed collections with iconic entertainment brands, from Disney to the NFL to Dr. Seuss to Hallmark.
+Tervis Tumbler Company has been around for more than seven decades and has released so many official licensed collections with iconic entertainment brands, from Disney to the NFL to Dr. Seuss to Hallmark.
 It has a few versions of boilerplate, which are likely swapped out depending on the need, but all versions hit on the products’ lifetime guarantee, double-wall insulation, American-made status, and wide range of colorful styles.

 5. The Asian Art Museum

-Cultural institutions need boilerplate as much as any other kind of business — and the text gets a great deal of usage, since it wraps up all the press releases and calendar listings that must be distributed to announce programming in the venue.
-The Asian Art Museum boilerplate used for press releases is also distributed to event calendars, travel guides and even audio guides so that potential visitors from near and far can easily get basic details on this rather niche San Francisco art museum.
+Cultural institutions need boilerplate as much as any other kind of business — and the text gets a great deal of usage since it wraps up all the press releases and calendar listings that must be distributed to announce programming in the venue.
+The Asian Art Museum boilerplate used for press releases is also distributed to event calendars, travel guides, and even audio guides so that potential visitors from near and far can easily get basic details on this rather niche San Francisco art museum.